lapsedtheorist/rpi-timelapse/README.md

 ------------

 Requires `imagemagick` to perform autocorrection of exposure settings based on the mean brightness of the last photo.
+Requires `jhead` to extract the thumbnail from the EXIF data to make analysing mean brightness more efficient.
 Created and tested on Raspbian, may not play nicely with others.